meronmkifle/About-me/README.md

 </p>

 # 👋 About Me
-With a background in **Public Health** and **Business Analytics**, I’m passionate about turning real-world data into actionable insights that drive better health and business decisions.
+With a background in **Public Health** and **Business Analytics**, I'm passionate about turning real-world data into actionable insights that drive better health and business decisions.

 ---